edx/edx-exams/docs/system-overview.rst

 LTI Launch Flow
 ^^^^^^^^^^^^^^^
 A series of handshakes that ensures the proctoring tool is launched and authenticated with the correct context about the learner and the exam.
-For more details on the specifics of the lauch flow see `TODO LTI DOC <todo>`_
+For more details on the specifics of the launch flow see `LTI <./lti.rst>`_

 Assessment Control Service API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Assessment Control Service (ACS) interface may be used by the proctoring provider to update an exam attempt during or after and exam.
+The Assessment Control Service (ACS) is a backend service API available to the proctoring provider update an exam attempt during or after and exam.
 This API can be used to post review violations or terminate a current exam session.